eosnetworkfoundation/grant-framework/applications/fundle.md

 - **Project is Open-Source:** Yes/No
 - **Project was part of Token sale:** No
 - **Repository where Project resides:** https://github.com/<your_organisation>/<project_repo>
-> Please only answer Yes or No to the Open-Source or Token sale questions.
-Do not explain more on that line.
-You may delete this line and all lines that begin with `>` from your application.

 ## Contact